NullOpsDevs/NullOps/docs/topics/Architecture-Pre-MVP.md

 - UI provides access to logs from all services within a deployment
 - Control plane queries agents for service logs
 - Logs are available to all users with access to the deployment (based on team permissions)
+- Plugin execution logs are captured and displayed during pipeline execution

 ### Metrics and Health
 - Health checks are visible through the UI